Volunteer in Paraguay

 Have you ever participated on a volunteering program in Paraguay?
 Get in touch to share your experience today.

-An Experience of Volunteering on the Paraguay Forest Conservation Project
+Volunteering on the Paraguay Forest Conservation Project

 Overall I had a great time volunteering at the National Park helping with conservation efforts, it was a real experience and I learnt a lot.
 I spent a month there, all arranged at fairly short notice as I had unexpectedly got some time off work - I wasn't sure what to expect and had never been to South America before.